caraml-dev/merlin/docs/user-guide/custom_model.md

 # Custom Model
-Custom model enables users to to deploy any docker image that satisfy merlin requirements.
-Users is responsible to develop their own web service, build and publish the docker image, which later on can be deployed through Merlin.
+Custom model enables users to deploy any docker image that satisfy merlin requirements.
+Users are responsible to develop their own web service, build and publish the docker image, which later on can be deployed through Merlin.

 ## Why Custom Model

 Users should consider to use custom model, if they have one of the following conditions:
+* Model needs custom complex transformations (preprocess and postprocess) and wanto to use other languages than Python.
 * Using non standard model, e.g using heuristic or other ml framework model that have not been introduced in merlin.

-* Model needs custom complex transformations (preprocess and postprocess) and having strict latency requirement.

 * Having dependencies with some os distribution packages.

 ## Comparison With PyFunc Model